Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Low Quality Randomized Embeddings

 \begin{proof} Let $X$ be a set of $n$ points in $\mathbb{R}^d$ and consider map

-where $A$ is a matrix as in Definition~\ref{Dlocpres}.
-Wlog the query point $q$ lies in the origin and its nearest neighbor $u$ lies at distance $1$ from $q$.
-We denote by $c\geq 1$ the approximation ratio guaranteed by the assumed data structure.
-That is the assumed data structure solves the $(c-1)$-$k$ANNs problem.
-For each point $x$, $L_x=\| Ay \|^2$ where $y=x/\|x\|$.
+where $A$ is a matrix chosen from a distribution as in Lemma~\ref{lemDG}.
+Without loss of generality the query point $q$ lies at the origin and its nearest neighbor $u$ lies at distance $1$ from $q$.
+We denote by $c\geq 1$ the approximation ratio guaranteed by the assumed data structure (see Assumption~\ref{assbbd}).
+That is, the assumed data structure solves the $(c-1)$-$k$ANNs problem.
 Let $N$ be the random variable whose value indicates the number of ``bad'' candidates, that is